 Document any additional spare parts as part of your preventive maintenance strategy.
 Food safety professionals need to understand the potential risks of shutdown due to equipment or part failure and maintain a spare parts inventory to keep the plant running in case of an emergency or when risk assessment can be used effectively.@RasMech has the solutions you need for a stellar #PredictiveMaintenance strategy to keep your facility in top condition.
 Click To Tweet

 Maintaining detailed records of your equipment maintenance can minimize the risk of having unscheduled downtime or the potential of something slipping through the cracks.
 Many of your records can be maintained as hard copies or electronic records.
 If your facility is maintaining records electronically, many operators may look for features such as:

 - Flags for past-due items

 - Cost-integration: maintenance hours, capital costs, parts, downtime, etc.

 - Print capability: summaries, schedules and equipment registers

 - Ability to integrate other systems

-A maintenance management system can capture many elements throughout your operation including hours involved in maintenance and emergency repair, cost of spare parts, downtime for each unit operation throughout your facility and sanitation cleaning maintenance schedules.
+A maintenance management system can capture many elements throughout your operation including hours involved in the maintenance and emergency repair, cost of spare parts, downtime for each unit operation throughout your facility and sanitation cleaning maintenance schedules.
 By integrating detailed records through an electronic maintenance management system, food safety professionals can better understand underlying problems that occurred during downtime and can determine which pieces of equipment are operating efficiently and which ones aren’t to further improve equipment efficiency.